-The increase in fund balance in the City Services Fund was mostly due to an increase in special assessment collections from 2019 to 2020 along with a slight decrease in total expenditures.
+The increase in fund balance in the City Services Fund was mostly due to an increase in special assessment collections from 2020 to 2021.

-The Debt Service fund balance decrease was mostly related to a decrease in transfers in for principal and interest payments from 2019 to 2020.
+The Debt Service fund balance decrease was mostly related to a decrease in property tax collections from 2020 to 2021.

-The increase in fund balance in the Capital Improvement Fund can be attributed to the large increase in transfers in from the general fund during the year.
+The decrease in fund balance in the Capital Improvement Fund can be attributed to the decrease in transfers in from the general fund during the year.